-- Discontinue the antibiotic and make an appointment for your child at the office during regular office hours.
-If a bruise-like rash or a rash associated with blisters develops, call us right away.
-A trip to the emergency room is needed.
+- If a bruise-like rash or a rash associated with blisters develops, call us right away.
+A trip to the emergency room may be needed.

 - Administer Benadryl (see Dosing Guide).
 This may help to resolve the rash and will help with itching.

 - You should take your child to the nearest emergency room or call 911 (if severe) for breathing difficulties associated with an allergic rash.

 Antibiotics can cause secondary yeast infections in the mouth with little white bumps called “thrush” and in the diaper area causing a diaper rash or diaper dermatitis.
 If your child develops a secondary yeast infection, call our office phone nurse during regular office hours.
 Our nurse will phone in a prescription for these two problems.